2-6-0: Overview

-The first true 2-6-0s were built in the early 1860s, the first few being built in 1860 for the Louisville & Nashville Railroad.
-The new design required the utilisation of a single-axle swivelling truck.
+The first true 2-6-0s were built in the early 1860s, the first few being built in 1860 for the Louisville and Nashville Railroad.
+The new design required the use of a single-axle swiveling truck.
 Such a truck was first patented in the United Kingdom by Levi Bissell in May 1857.

-In 1864, William S. Hudson, then the superintendent of Rogers Locomotive & Machine Works, patented an equalized leading truck that was able to move independently of the driving axles.
+In 1864, William S. Hudson, then the superintendent of Rogers Locomotive and Machine Works, patented an equalized leading truck that was able to move independently of the driving axles.
 This equalized suspension worked much better over the uneven tracks of the day.
-The first locomotive built with such a leading truck was likely completed in 1865 for the New Jersey Railroad & Transportation Company as their number 39.
+The first locomotive built with such a leading truck was likely completed in 1865 for the New Jersey Rail Road and Transportation Company as their number 39.

-It is likely that the locomotive class name derives from a locomotive named Mogul, built by Taunton Locomotive Manufacturing Company in 1866 for the Central Railroad of New Jersey.
-However, it has also been suggested that it derived from the British 2-6-0 engine of that name, the prototype of its class, built by Neilson & Company for the Great Eastern Railway in 1879.
+The locomotive class name likely derives from a locomotive named Mogul, built by Taunton Locomotive Manufacturing Company in 1866 for the Central Railroad of New Jersey.
+However, it has also been suggested that it derived from the British 2-6-0 engine of that name, the prototype of its class, built by Neilson and Company for the Great Eastern Railway in 1879.